edcres/c-r-rentals/README.md

 - LiveData
   - Livedata Observers
   - Kotlin Flow
-- Kotlin coroutines (for synchronous excecutions)
+- Kotlin coroutines (for synchronous executions)
 - RecyclerView
   - Drag and drop to change positions of the items and store the position in the database
   - Swipe to delete functionality and decoration